UB-SSDC-Lab/CRTBPNaturalMotion.jl/docs/src/interpolation_example.md

     println(value(orbit_lsqf, τ))
 ```

 Clearly, we get similar values from either polynomial representation.
-Note we can also easily compute the Jacobian of the polynomial approximations with:
+Note we can also easily compute the derivative of the polynomial approximations with:
 ```@example interpolation
     jacobian(orbit_lsqf, τ)
 ```